Introduction to quantum groups: 16a. Matrix models

 \begin{definition} A matrix model $\pi:C(G)\to M_K(C(T))$ is called stationary when

 where $\int_T$ is the integration with respect to a given probability measure on $T$. \end{definition}

+Observe that this definition can be extended as well to the algebraic manifold case, $X\subset S^{N-1}_{\mathbb C,+}$, provided that our manifolds have certain integration functionals $\int_X$.
+This is the case for instance with the homogeneous spaces discussed in chapter 15, where $\int_X$ appears as the unique $G$-invariant trace, with respect to the underlying quantum group $G$.
+However, the axiomatization of such manifolds being not available yet, we will keep this as a remark, and get back in what follows, until the end, to the quantum groups.

-Here the term ``stationary'' comes from a functional analytic interpretation of all this, with a certain Ces\`aro limit being needed to be stationary, and this will be explained later on.
+So, back to Definition 16.2, as it is, our first comment concerns the terminology.
+The term ``stationary'' comes from a functional analytic interpretation of all this, with a certain Ces\`aro limit being needed to be stationary, and this will be explained later on.
 Yet another explanation comes from a certain relation with the lattice models, but this relation is rather something folklore, not axiomatized yet.
-We will be back to this later.
-As a first result now, the stationarity property implies the faithfulness:
+More on this later.